Wold Newton Foundation School

 Intent

-- Information technology (using computing systems to store, retrieve and send information)
+Information Technology – using technology to store, retrieve, create and send information.

-- Digital literacy (evaluating digital content and using technology safely and respectfully)
+Digital Literacy – evaluating digital content and using technology safely, respectfully and responsibly.

 Implementation